OurHeritageOurStories/prototype-1/README.md

 mydata2.csv is a csv representation of the data "ai_lab_2.ttl", available at `https://raw.githubusercontent.com/OurHeritageOurStories/ohos-observatory/main/observatory/src/assets/datasets/ai_lab_2.ttl`.
 This data was loaded into OpenRefine, where the program was used to conver it into a .csv.

+## Running the search page

+1. In the main folder, run `node cors`
+2. In the neutrinoapp folder, run `npm start`